mittalgovind/mittalgovind.github.io/_pages/about.md

 toc: true
 ---

+I am an aspirational minimalist.
+Currently, on an odyssey to New York.
+I am from the northern [food capital of India](https://youtu.be/diDuEAKA0wA?feature=shared&t=761){:target="_blank"}[^1], famous for its multiculturalism, architecture and artisans.

 Minimal Mistakes is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
 As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.

 {% include gallery id="layouts_gallery" caption="Examples of included layouts `splash`, `single`, and `archive`." %}

+[^1] I can feel your angry eyes on my back, Amritsar.

 [Install the Theme]({{ "/docs/quick-start-guide/" | relative_url }}){: .btn .btn--success .btn--large}